UMM-CSci-Systems/C-system-calls/README.md

 An alternative to writing this in C is to use shell commands.
 Here we'd recommend using `find` to do the traversal for you (its `-type` flag is probably useful), and let `wc` do the counting.
-If you find that `wc` gives you toowhite space you don't want, [you can use `xargs` to strip that off](http://stackoverflow.com/a/12973694).
+If you find that `wc` gives you white space you don't want, [you can use `xargs` to strip that off](http://stackoverflow.com/a/12973694).

 ------------------------------------------------------------------------